Iweavetales/LunarX/README.md

 React SSR Framework with NodeJS and Deno

-A simplified SSR framework, offering greater flexibility than Next.js and Remix.Run, designed to build powerful front-end applications.
+A simplified SSR framework, offering greater flexibility than Next.js and Remix.Run, empower to build powerful front-end applications.

 # Why Lunar?